 The mineralisation at Minyari bears a number of similarities to the mineralisation at the Telfer deposit.
 In particular, variations in both the hardness and chemical composition of rock units, when combined with other structures, give rise to similar styles of mineralisation as that seen at Telfer.

-Mineralisation at Minyari starts at 0-10m from the surface and extends down more than 580 vertical metres.
-The mineralised corridor extends over 400m in length and up to 60m in width and remains open down dip and potentially along strike.
+Mineralisation at Minyari starts at 0-10 metres from the surface and extends down more than 580 vertical metres.
+The mineralised corridor extends over 400 metres in length and up to 60 metres in width and remains open down dip and potentially along strike.